© 2007-2015 Michael A. Kominsky

 Those who do not follow willingly…are dragged by the gods.

 October 10, 2001 Thursday 3:10 pm – .5 Kilometers from Ground Zero

 Jessie Allison has been racing around all day in preparation for tonight’s VIP affair.
 It’s a beautiful Indian Summer day…she opts to park the requisite au courant Range Rover SUV of the arrivste, and take the convertible, a 2000 BMW 323Ci, to pick up her twin daughters Meghan and McKenzie from the prestigious and very exclusive Arcadia school.

 The twins love riding in the backseat with the top down.
 They squeal with delight as their father Jack, District Attorney of Cascadia County, takes a corner hard, experiencing the lateral “Gs” of a roller-coaster.
-Because the Beemer, with the ‘DA BMR’ plate is Jack’s toy; his pride and joy…she seldom gets to drive it.
+Because the Beemer, with the ‘DA BMR’ plate is Jack’s toy, she seldom gets to drive it.